Robert Clarence Nolan

 By 1971, the awards for his work started coming in and Bob was forced to make public appearances again in order to accept them.
 (SeeAwards page to view the trophies and honors.)
 During the next ten years he made more public appearances and attended more parties than he had since he'd retired.
 But he was given many more invitations than he accepted and continued to do so for the rest of his life.
 Everyone would invite Bob, no one expected him to come and all were pleased and astonished if he did show up.

 On January 2, 1972, Stuart Hamblen gathered together three members of the Classic Sons of the Pioneers - Bob Nolan, Tim Spencer and Lloyd Perryman.
-With the dual purpose of the meeting was to interview the Pioneers for an upcoming KLAC program and Bob Nolan for the first time.
+The dual purpose of the meeting was to interview the Pioneers for an upcoming KLAC program and to interview Bob Nolan for the first time for the biography Ken Griffis was writing.
 It had been difficult to arrange an interview with Bob at all so Lloyd and Stuart thought a gathering of friends would do the trick.
 It did.
 It opened the way for further interviews for Ken Griffis' book, "Hear My Song - the Story of the Celebrated Sons of the Pioneers".
 This interview was the basis for a KLAC program on January 9, 1972.

 Lloyd Perryman, Bob Nolan, Ken Griffis, Tim Spencer and Stuart Hamblen